Code-Institute-Submissions/deborasantos28-ms4-riss-jewels-and-designs_MarResub/TESTING.md

     * Checked the edit product button opens the edit product form and also only is available for admin
     * Checked the delete product button triggers the *deleted successfully* toast, and that this is available for admin only.
     * Checked that all hover classes work.
+    * Verified that the Reviews section displays the reviews that users have left, and allows both the user who submitted the review and the admin to edit the review.
+    * Tested that If the user is logged in, a review form is displayed with the submit button underneath to be able to submit the review form once completed.
+    * Verified that a required field message should appear if the fields are trying to be submitted blank.
+    * Verified that the user is only able to leave a review if it is logged in.

 * Expected Outcome
     * The correct product should be displayed when clicking on the product image